xzos/pyzos/README.rst

 reasons:

 * the large set of *property* attributes of the ZOS objects are not introspectable,
-* several interface objects require appropriate type casting before use, and
+* several interface objects require appropriate type casting before use,
-* the interface is quite complex (albeit flexible) requiring a significant amount of coding.
+* the interface is quite complex (albeit flexible) requiring a significant amount of coding,
-* ZOS-API only works in standalone (headless) mode.
-This prevents one to interact with a running OpticStudio user-interface and observe changes made to the design instantly.
+* the ZOS-API only works in standalone (headless) mode.
+This prevents users from interacting with a running OpticStudio user-interface and observing changes made to the design instantly.

 Solutions
 ~~~~~~~~~